-The existing development is legal-nonconforming in terms of the landscaping provided onsite, and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
+The existing development is considered legal-nonconforming in terms of City required landscaping and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
 Pursuant to this Code Section, a conforming use may be located on a nonconforming property so long as the new site modifications do not result in greater site nonconformities, and such improvements bring the site into greater conformance with Code requirements.
-The CMMC and General Plan establish maximum floor area ratios (FARs) for each non-residential land use designation based on trip generation characteristics.
-Pursuant to the General Plan, the maximum FAR for the proposed use is 0.20 and the existing FAR is 0.09.
-As specifically allowed by the CMMC, the building size and placement on the site is in conformance with current development standards and no changes are proposed that would result in nonconformities.
-The applicant is proposing to bring the property into closer conformance by providing new landscaping onsite per the attached landscaping plan.
+As specifically allowed by the CMMC, the associated nonconforming landscaping can remain, and is considered legal-nonconforming.
+However, the applicant is proposing to bring the property into closer conformance by providing additional site landscaping.